Biochemistry of Functional Mushrooms

 Antioxidants

-• Cognitive function improvement: Neuroprotective action preserves brain cells from oxidative damage, supporting memory and cognitive functions.
+• Cognitive Vitality: Neuroprotective action that preserves brain cell membranes, supporting memory and concentration functions.

 Star Compounds of Hericium